14x top things to do in Maastricht, The Netherlands

 Fortifications and Helpoort

 The fortifications of Maastricht are the oldest city walls remaining in The Netherlands, dating back to the 13th century.
 If you follow the Maas river from the city centre you will automatically bump into them.
-Take notice of the oldest surviving town gate at the end of the Sint Bernadusstraat, names Helpoort (gate of hell).
+Take notice of the oldest surviving town gate at the end of the Sint Bernadusstraat, named Helpoort (gate of hell).

 Jezuïetenberg